mhyounis/wiscobolt/README.md

 # wiscobolt
 A deterministic, finite-element photon-electron Boltzmann transport solver for problems in the context of radiation therapy.

-Contact the author at myounis@wisc.edu
+Contact the author at myounis@umd.edu

 Important documents are located in the "Docs" folder.
 Licensed with GNU General Public License 3.0.
 The full license can be found at LICENSE/gpl-3.0.txt.